This post is part of my cornerstone content, written years ago, updated today, inspiring wisdom and deep understanding.

 Using fresh ingredients and sticking to a well-practiced process, I sing along to Christmas music while standing in front of the oven and stirring for hours.

 The most important ingredient I add is love.

-You see, the English Toffee takes 15 minutes of constant stirring and must be pulled from the heat at exactly 290 degrees Fahrenheit.
-For those 15 minutes, I keep the spoon moving steadily while thinking of the faces of all the happy people getting a box of candy.
+The English Toffee takes 15 minutes of constant stirring and must be pulled from the heat at precisely 290 degrees Fahrenheit.
+For those 15 minutes, I keep the spoon moving steadily while thinking of the faces of all the happy people opening their box of candy.
 I imagine the squeals of delight when they open their mailbox, followed by joyful savoring of the first bite.

-I love being a source of love and joy in the world.
+Especially with the darkness of the season and the drama of current events threatening to overwhelm, I focus on tuning into the energy of my Captain to share my love and joy in the form of homemade English Toffee and peanut brittle.
 It’s nice having fresh, delicious candy in the house for the holidays, too.

 Now it’s your turn.

 Here’s the recipe for those of you interested in making candy for yourself and your loved ones.
 Don’t get discouraged if your first batches don’t turn out perfect.
 Just keep trying, and soon you’ll be spreading happiness and joy along with your gifts of candy!

 *Make sure you use a heat-resistant (up to 500 degrees Fahrenheit) silicone spoonula to make these recipes.
 It’s a bit expensive (around $12) but necessary to make this safely.